 Information retrieval has long relied on keyword search, which looks for a word or phrase in a document as well as how often it appears in that document.
 It can’t match synonyms, understand sentence meaning, know the intent behind a query, or help with search relevance.

 Fortunately, search has matured in the last 50 years to give us more relevant results that focus on user intent.
 Vector search is at the heart of that because we can ask a question in a conversational way and get relevant answers, fast.
+In an enterprise setting, combining traditional keyword matching with vector search and AI allows for precise, efficient retrieval of information from large datasets.

 Let’s break it down.